lollloolloll/ramen-kiosk/.clinerules/prd.md

 Feature: View Rental History

 Description: Displays a searchable and filterable log of all rental transactions.
+The dashboard will have daily, weekly, and monthly tabs.
+It will also show statistics on which school and gender consumed how many ramens within a specific period.

 Inputs: Optional filters like userId or date range.

 Outputs: A list of rental record objects.

 Behavior: Queries the rentalRecords table, joining with user and ramen data for display.

+Feature: Export Rental History

+Description: Allows administrators to export the rental history to an Excel file.

+Inputs: None.

+Outputs: An Excel file containing the rental history.

+Behavior: Generates an Excel file from the rental records data.

 # Structural Decomposition